Hrudayam Ekkadunnadi: Production

 This marks the directorial debut of Vi Anand, an assistant of A. R. Murugadoss.
 Krishna Madhav, a relative of Jay Galla, makes his acting debut with this film.
 He worked as an assistant director for Khaleja (2010) and Dookudu (2011).
 Samskruthy Shenoy also made her debut with this film although Black Butterfly (2013) released first.
+The film's title is inspired by a song from Ghajini (2005), which was directed by Murugadoss.

 Soundtrack

 The music for the film was composed by Vishal Chandrasekhar and was well received.
 A critic rated the film's soundtrack three out of five.